WesselKroos/youtube-ambilight/README.md

 # Chrome YouTube Ambilight
-This Chrome Extension adds ambilight to the videos you view on YouTube
+This extension adds ambilight to the videos you view on YouTube

 ## Installation
 Go to [YouTube Ambilight on the Chrome Web Store](https://chrome.google.com/webstore/detail/youtube-ambilight/paponcgjfojgemddooebbgniglhkajkj) and add the extension to Chrome

 ## Privacy & Security
-- This Chrome Extension only loads on urls that start with https://www.youtube.com.
-The extension will only activate the ambilight extension on YouTube's /watch page
+- This extension only runs on tabs that start with the url https://www.youtube.com.
+The extension will only activate the ambilight effect on YouTube's /watch page
+- On install this extension uses the `tabs` permission to add the extension on the tabs that are already on the YouTube website.

 The following projectfiles are inserted into that specific webpage:
 - \src\scripts\youtube-ambilight.js